twitter-archive/iago/README.md

 ### Iago Prerequisites

 1. Download and unpack the Iago distribution.
-If you are using Scala 2.8: <a href="https://github.com/twitter/iago/zipball/v0.4.11">v0.4.11</a>.
-For Scala 2.9 we recommend you clone the latest master: <a href="https://github.com/twitter/iago/zipball/master">master</a>.
+We support Scala 2.9 and recommend you clone the latest master: <a href="https://github.com/twitter/iago/zipball/master">master</a>.

 2. Read the documentation.
 We'll be adding more recommended steps here shortly.